Fellow citizens and compatriots,

 by investing in African Culture and heritage as a vehicle for promoting

-2. This theme resonates well with our aspirations, as is in line with the
+and achieving the national economic and social development. - This theme resonates well with our aspirations, as is in line with the

 great value we place on our culture and heritage.
 Among others, as a